patience4711/read-APSystems-YC600-QS1-DS3/README.md

 ![graph2](https://user-images.githubusercontent.com/12282915/139062602-71e92216-9703-4fc4-acc6-fabf544c4ffd.jpg)

 ## changelog ##
+version ESP-ECU_V9_8:
+- fix for the zigbee crashes
+- improved frontpage with buttons to see details.

 version ESP-ECU_V9_6c:
 - fixed a typo in the help page of mosquitto settings
 - added 2 mqtt json formats, numeric values are included as float now.
 - added the retain flag to mqtt formats 3 and 4
 - changed the format of the returned json when http request.
 - added an option to have an mqtt topic for each inverter.
-- some changes to improve the polling provess
+- some changes to improve the polling process
-- a forced zigbee reset every midnight.
+- added a forced zigbee reset every midnight.

 version ESP-ECU_V9_5:
 - added a mqtt command for polling all inverters